Jack Stevens (footballer, born 1997): Cambridge United

 On 21 June 2023, Stevens signed a two-year deal with League One side Cambridge United after being transferred from Oxford on a free transfer plus sell-on clause; he was manager Mark Bonner's first signing of the summer.
 Speaking in November, he said he was "loving life" at the Abbey Stadium after keeping six clean sheets in eight games.
 He played 36 games before he ended the 2023–24 season at the end of March having been sidelined with a hamstring injury.

 Stevens lost his place in the starting eleven to loan-signing Vicente Reyes at the start of the 2024–25 season.
 He made his first league start of the campaign in mid-November under Garry Monk when Reyes was absent on international duty.
 Stevens was sidelined further under new manager Neil Harris, with Marko Maroši and Nathan Bishop getting gametime ahead of him after Reyes was sidelined through injury, leaving Harris to praise Stevens for his patience.
 He played 16 games in the 2024–25 campaign and was released upon the expiry of his contract.

 Reading

 On 25 June 2025, Stevens agreed to join League One side Reading on a two-year deal.
 Manager Noel Hunt remarked that goalkeeping coach Rob Shay had known him for many years.
+He kept his first league clean sheet for the club in a 1–0 win over Northampton Town on 21 October and said he was proud to have done so representing his local club.
+He remained an understudy to Joel Castro Pereira throughout the 2025–26 season.